huangwb8/GSClassifier.principle/docs/Discussion.md

 \begin{center}\includegraphics[width=0.6\linewidth]{Discussion_files/figure-latex/unnamed-chunk-5-1} \end{center}

-Due to missing value might damage the integrity of biological information, we explored **how much the number of missing value in one sample impacts subtype identification via PADi**.
-The steps are as following: (i) we used quantile algorithm to do MVI in the internal validation cohort of gastric cancer; (ii) we randomly masked different proportion of genes as zero expression; (iii) we calculated the relative multi-ROC [@pROC] (masked data vs. MVI data).
+Because missing values might damage the integrity of biological information, we explored **how much the number of missing values in one sample impacts subtype identification via PADi**.
+The steps are as follows: (i) we used the "quantile" algorithm to do MVI in the internal validation cohort of gastric cancer; (ii) we randomly masked different proportions of genes as zero expression; (iii) we calculated the relative multi-ROC [@pROC] (masked data vs. MVI data).
 In **GSClassifier**, we developed a function called **mv_tolerance** to complete the task.

 (i) Load the internal validation cohort: